Selling To thredUP May Not Save The World, But It Sure Is Fun

-I recently reviewed the buying side of ThredUP’s platform and the pleasurable shopping experience it entailed, which you can check out here if you missed it.
+I recently reviewed the buying side of the thredUP platform and the pleasurable shopping experience it entailed, which you can check out here if you missed it.
 But now I’ve advanced to the next step by selling my gear to the secondhand clothing giant.
-Just like shopping with this company, both online and via their app, buying came with a few caveats, but it also came with some unexpected surprises.
+Just like shopping with this company, selling came with a few caveats, but it also came with some surprises.

 Selling starts with research.
-There are pages detailing what they will and won’t accept, how much you are likely to receive and how you will receive it, and a handy selling-centric FAQ combining all of the resources you may need to curate a successful Clean Out Bag.
-I highly recommend you read through it all, especially since most of the negative reviews I’ve encountered seem to come from those who did not research the experience properly first.
+Dedicated pages detail what they will and won’t accept, how much you are likely to receive and how you will receive it, and includes a handy selling-centric FAQ.
+I highly recommend you read through it all, especially since most of the negative reviews I’ve encountered come from those who did not research properly first.
 But before you dive in, let me go through some of the basics, so that you can decide if this is the right kind of swap for you.

 Sweet Cash Cash Money

 ThredUP is not about making money.
 Let me repeat that just in case you’re skimming this: ThredUP is not about making money.
-Prices paid on the site tend to be quite low, though designer pieces are priced quite fairly.
+Prices paid on the site tend to be quite low, though they price designer items quite reasonably.
 For clothing on the cheaper end of the spectrum, you may get less moolah, but that money is paid out in store credit or cash almost immediately.
 For the higher priced luxe items, a consignment arrangement means you get the payout only when your donation sells.
-In my recent bag, which was filled to the brim, I had 4 lower-priced pieces selected for about $20 total in credit.
-After the cost of the bag ($10 without the return guarantee, or $20 if you opt for your rejects to be sent back) I ended up with about $10.
-However, I also had a pair of pants selected for an additional consignment credit of $30, which will be applied to my account once they sell.
+In my Clean-Out Kit, which I filled to the brim, I had four lower-priced pieces accepted for about $20 total in credit.
+After the cost of the bag ($10 without the return guarantee, or $20 if you opt to have your rejects returned) I ended up with about $10.
+However, I also had a pair of designer pants selected for an additional consignment credit of $30, which will be applied to my account once sold.

 But There’s A Thrift Store Down The Street…So Why Bother?

-Rather than using ThredUP as a source of income, it is an excellent alternative to donating your duds to some of the less-than-credible thrift stores (for example, Goodwill is mired in controversy).
-Since less than 40% of the received clothing makes it onto the site, it is important to know what happens to the rest –
+Rather than using thredUP as a source of income, the platform is an excellent alternative to donating your duds to some of the less-than-credible thrift stores (for example, controversy plagues Goodwill).
+Since less than 40 percent of the received clothing makes it onto the site, it is valuable to know what happens to the rest:

-- Pretty good, but not ThredUP good items go on to 3rd party sellers, most likely other thrift stores and vintage shops.
+- Pretty good, but not ThredUP good items go on to 3rd party sellers, most likely other thrift stores and vintage shops (both nationally and abroad).

 - Super not good items go to textile recycling plants where they are either upcycled (into things like rags for industrial use), or recycled (traditionally polyester items, though cotton is gaining traction in recycling).